awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 #### Preparing a stream

+##### AWS Management Console

 You can create a stream using the AWS management console using the instructions [here](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/gs-createstream.html).

+You can also edit the data retention in the AWS management console in the section under the media player.

+##### AWS CLI

-If you have AWS CLI installed and configured, you can also run the [prepareStream.sh](./scripts/prepareStream.sh) script to verify the stream exists and has data retention enabled.
+If you have AWS CLI and `jq` installed and configured, you can also run the [prepareStream.sh](./scripts/prepareStream.sh).

-If either or both conditions fail, it will fix them for you.
-To use it:
+This script will create a stream with the given name if the stream doesn't exist.

+> [!NOTE]
+> The script will increase the data retention of your stream to 2 hours if it's 0.

 ```shell
 ./scripts/prepareStream.sh <YourKinesisVideoStreamName>